siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

+Not a well diffuse understanding of the repercusion of such political interest.

+#VSLIDE

-Extreme surveillance' becomes UK law with barely a whimper, The Guardian, 19 November 2016 [1]
+Extreme surveillance' becomes UK law with **barely a whimper**, The Guardian, 19 November 2016 [1]

 #HSLIDE